On the rational symplectic group: Abstract

 \section{Abstract}

-This survey contains a short proof of an elementary classical result: any rational symplectic matrix can be put in diagonal form after right and left multiplication by integral symplectic matrices.
-It also gives a proof for its extension due to Steinberg to Chevalley groups by using the Bruhat-Tits decomposition over $p$-adic fields.
+We give a short proof of an elementary classical result: any rational symplectic matrix can be put in diagonal form after right and left multiplication by integral symplectic matrices.
+We also give a new proof for its extension to Chevalley groups due to Steinberg by using the Cartan-Bruhat-Tits decomposition over $p$-adic fields.

 {\fnsymbol{footnote}}

 {\arabic{footnote}}